alpaca-core/alpaca-core-sdk/doc/dev/design-doc.md

         * A provider might be: "This device", "A remote device/server"
         * A provider maintains a list of available models
         * A provider can be used to download or load models
-        * A provider downloads models from a remote.
+        * A provider manages models and assets.
-        * Multiple remotes can be assigned to a provider.
+        * Multiple model sources can be assigned to a provider.
-    * Remote: a model repository
+    * Model source: a model manifest source
         * It has a manifest of available models
         * It supports queries for the fields of the model description.
 Think SQL relational databases, though the query language will likely not be SQL.
     * Model: a collection of parameters.